dream09/MagicFileSelector/README.md

 MagicFileSelector
 =================
-An Android library project that provides a simple file chooser activity.
+An Android library project (Eclipse) that provides a simple file chooser activity.

 Using MagicFileSelector